RoswellCityUK/raspberry-pi-manet-setup/README.md

 4. **Disable and reconfigure the Wi-Fi interface**:

+    We need to set our wireless interface to work in IBSS mode, which support Ad-Hoc networks.

     ```bash
     sudo ip link set wlan0 down
     sudo iw dev wlan0 set type ibss